colinta/teacup/README.md

 coding.
 Only the name — both the least and most important part :-) — is decided.

-We are currently open to ideas for the DSL syntax.
-Please fork, add a proposal, and we will pick one in the #rubymotion channel on irc.freenode.net.
+We would love suggestions of any sort, and we're always free over at the `#teacuprb` channel on `irc.freenode.org`.

   Ideas that proposals should keep in mind
 --------------------------------------------